 Here is the final trimmed print and a closeup.

-This broadside is just one of twenty-three that were printed by other letterpress printers in the Seattle area.
-Sets of thebroadsides are put together in portfolios that were bound by the letterpress printers and led by master printer and bookbinder Jules Remedios Faye of Stern and Faye.
+This broadside is just one of twenty-one that were printed by other letterpress printers in the Seattle area.
+Sets of the broadsides are put together in portfolios that were bound by the letterpress printers and led by printer and bookbinder Bonnie Thompson Norman of Windowpane Press.

-Thank you Mackenzie!
+Thank you Curtis and Brittney!
 It was an honor to print your words.

 And always an honor to participate in this project.
 Thanks to poets Sierra Nelson and Ann Teplick who regularly work with these patients and Jenny Wilkson who forged this partnership between Seattle Arts & Lectures and the School of Visual Concepts letterpress community!